 Migratory neuronal progenitors arise from the neural plate borders in tunicates

-We show that a particular neuronal cell type in the tadpole larva of the tunicate Ciona, the bipolar tail neuron, shares a set of features with neural-crest-derived spinal ganglia neurons in vertebrates, hinting at the pre-vertebrate origins of the neural crest.
+We show that a neuronal cell type in the larva of the tunicate Ciona, the bipolar tail neuron, shares a set of features with neural-crest-derived spinal ganglia neurons in vertebrates, hinting at the pre-vertebrate origins of the neural crest.

 Tissue-specific genome editing in Ciona embryos by CRISPR/Cas9